How to Achieve the Capacity of Asymmetric Channels: Abstract

 \section{Abstract}

-We discuss coding techniques that allow reliable transmission up to the capacity of a discrete memoryless {\em a}symmetric channel.
-To do so, we take the point of view of modern coding theory and we discuss how recent advances in coding for symmetric channels help in providing more efficient solutions also for the asymmetric case.
-In more detail, we consider three basic approaches.
+We survey coding techniques that enable reliable transmission at rates that approach the capacity of an arbitrary discrete memoryless channel.
+In particular, we take the point of view of modern coding theory and discuss how recent advances in coding for symmetric channels help provide more efficient solutions for the \emph{asymmetric} case.
+We consider, in more detail, three basic coding paradigms.

-The first one is Gallager's scheme that consists of concatenating a linear code with a non-linear mapper so that the input distribution can be appropriately shaped.
+The first one is \emph{Gallager's} scheme that consists of concatenating a linear code with a non-linear \emph{mapping} so that the input distribution can be appropriately shaped.
 We explicitly show that both polar codes and spatially coupled codes can be employed in this scenario.
-Furthermore, we derive a scaling law between the gap to capacity, the cardinality of the input and output alphabets of the channel, and the required size of the mapper.
+Furthermore, we derive a scaling law between the gap to capacity, the cardinality of the input and output alphabets, and the required size of the mapper.

-The second one is an integrated approach in which the coding scheme is used both for source coding, in order to create codewords distributed according to the capacity-achieving input distribution, {\em and} for channel coding, in order to provide error protection.
+The second one is an \emph{integrated scheme} in which the code is used \emph{both} for source coding, in order to create codewords distributed according to the capacity-achieving input distribution, \emph{and} for channel coding, in order to provide error protection.
 Such a technique has been recently introduced by Honda and Yamamoto in the context of polar codes, and we show how to apply it also to the design of sparse graph codes.

-The third approach is based on an idea due to B\"ocherer and Mathar and separates completely the two tasks of source coding and channel coding by ``chaining'' together several codewords.
-We prove that we can combine {\em any} suitable source code with {\em any} suitable channel code in order to provide optimal schemes for asymmetric channels.
-In particular, we show that again both polar codes and spatially coupled codes fulfill the required conditions.
+The third paradigm is based on an idea of B\"ocherer and Mathar, and separates the two tasks of source coding and channel coding by a \emph{chaining construction} that binds together several codewords.
+We present conditions for the source code and the channel code, and we describe how to combine {\em any} source code with {\em any} channel code that fulfill those conditions, in order to provide capacity-achieving schemes for asymmetric channels.
+In particular, we show that polar codes, spatially coupled codes, and homophonic codes are suitable as basic building blocks of the proposed coding strategy.

+Rather than focusing on the exact details of the schemes, the purpose of this tutorial is to present different coding techniques that can then be implemented with many variants.
+There is no absolute winner and, in order to understand the most suitable technique for a specific application scenario, we provide a detailed comparison that takes into account several performance metrics.